-In this episode, Karl shares the strategies used at Tacoma Community College to ensure that every student is given the opportunity to thrive.
+In this episode, Karl shares the strategies used at Tacoma Community College to ensure that every student is allowed to thrive.
 By using a holistic approach and outreach strategy, students are connected with the resources they need, whether that be reliable internet service, tutoring, or even childcare options.
 The truth is that higher education was designed for a specific age range, but now students of all ages and races are pursuing higher learning.
 How can we be sure to provide access and equity to all students in an ever-changing society and economy?

 - [2:03] – Welcome to the show, Karl!
 Karl shares his background and current role at Tacoma Community College.